 Summary of the Cheapest Prepay Mobile Plans

->

-> Currently – one of the best value pre-pay options is from Lycamobile : for just €15 a month you get a bundlle that includes 30Gb Data , Unlimited Texts and Unlimited calls to all mobiles and landlines in Ireland.
-(Unlimited is actually 8000 mins and 8000 texts a month – which is more than enough.)
+Currently – one of the best value pre-pay plans or bundles is from Lycamobile : for just €15 a month you get a bundlle that includes 30Gb Data , Unlimited Texts and Unlimited calls to all mobiles and landlines in Ireland. (“Unlimited” is actually 8000 mins and 8000 texts a month – which should be more than enough.)
 (Note – Internet is 3G).

->

-> Lycamobile use the old O2 network – (the same as Tesco and 48 Months ) which is reported to have patchy coverage in some rural areas .
+Lycamobile use the old O2 network – (the same as Tesco and 48 Months ) which is reported to have patchy coverage in some rural areas .

 You can Order a free SIM here at the Lycamobile site

 Tesco Mobile have a €15 top up deal that gets you unlimited calls , 10Gb of data and you can keep the €15 credit to buy unlimited texts (€10).
 Opt in text required to get this offer.
 (Tesco use the old O2 network)